Skip to content

 Emissions Accounting

-Start with a complete carbon inventory that includes scope 1 (direct), scope 2 (purchased energy) and relevant Scope 3 emissions.
-Use the Greenhouse Gas Protocol and ISO 14064 standards for consistency and comparability.
+Start with a complete carbon inventory that includes scope 1, scope 2 and relevant scope 3 emissions.
+Use the GHG Protocol and ISO 14064 standards for consistency and comparability.
 Apply science-based methodologies and region-specific emissions factors where available.
-This creates a credible foundation for internal targets, external reporting, and regulatory compliance.
+This creates a credible foundation for internal targets, external reporting and regulatory compliance.

 Reporting Frameworks